 You can’t talk about the Natural History Museum without mentioning the African elephant exhibit smack in the middle of the grand Rotunda.
 Even though they’ve seen it countless times, my kids still stand below, mouths agape, as they take in its enormity.
 They also like to press buttons on a surrounding display panel to hear its wild calls.

 The lure of this collection in The National Fossil Hall is pretty obvious: What kid isn’t fascinated by the giant skeletal models of prehistoric beasts?
 And, like most museum exhibits, it gets better for the kids all the time.
 As Owen has gotten older, he’s become interested in smaller displays, like maps and dioramas that illustrate where different species lived and cases full of real fossils.
 And we always stop by the FossiLab to watch paleontologists at work through glass walls.
-(2014 Update: The Dinos are on hiatus for a few years, but you can get paleo fix in the The Last American Dinosaurs exhibit on the 2nd floor.
+(2021 Update: This exhibit went through a five-year renovation an reopened as the David H. Koch Hall of Fossils-—Deep Time.